Apollys/TheLibraryOfLife/daring_greatly.md

 <br/>

-> When our self-worth isn't on the line, we are far more willing to be courageous and risk sharing our raw talkents and gifts.
+> When our self-worth isn't on the line, we are far more willing to be courageous and risk sharing our raw talents and gifts.
 Shame-resilient cultures nurture folks who are much more open to soliciting, accepting, and incorporating feedback.
 >
 > [64]